Pat-Laub/Pat-Laub.github.io/index.md

 ## Posters:
 - Brisbane 2017, _Sums of lognormal random variables: density estimation_, for the UQ School of Mathematics and Physics poster day [[__pdf__]({% link /pdfs/sln_density_poster.pdf %})]
 - Brisbane 2017, _Sums of lognormal random variables: Laplace transform estimation_, for the UQ School of Mathematics and Physics poster day [[__pdf__]({% link /pdfs/sln_laplace_poster.pdf %})]

+_This site was adapted from the 'Future Imperfect' design from [HTML5 UP](https://html5up.net), and specifically the Jekyll-integrated version made by [Andrew Banchich](https://github.com/andrewbanchich/")._